jermanuts/feather-docs/content/_guides/sweep_output.md

 ### What is a sweep

 A sweep transaction creates no change outputs.
-The total value of the sweeped coins is transferred to the destination address (minus miner fee).
+The total value of the sweeped coins is transferred to the destination address (minus transaction fee).

 ### When to sweep